The Photographer’s Gallery

 The body is more than its biology.
-It is a cultural object that reflects social values (or, in some cases, rejects them).
+It is a cultural object that reflects or rejects social values.
 Its subversive potential has always been suspected by institutions like schools and armies who use uniforms to tame and discipline it.
 Less obviously, we also wear uniforms in everyday life.
-These are the uniforms of gender: dresses for the ‘weaker’ sex (since they won’t need mobility in the household); suits – straight and colourless – to keep the ‘stronger’ sex upright and unemotional.
+These are the uniforms of gender: dresses for the ‘weaker’ sex (who needs mobility in the household); suits – straight and colourless – to keep the ‘stronger’ sex upright and unemotional.

+These are the means with which gender is defined and assigned, for our bodies to imitate until it’s internalised.
+Until we think that is who we are.
+I’ve internalised it.
+I think I’m feminine as well as just female.
+Why though?
+I’m argumentative and reckless and loud— but I do love skirts and scented candles.
 I am not an expert on gender, I have no academic background nor the personal insight of somebody who struggles with gender identity.
 I’m ignorant, and – I’m realising – actually quite small-minded.

 What is genuinely difficult for many of us to understand, is that gender is not sex.
 But Under Cover presents you with irrefutable evidence.
 One can be biologically male and characteristically female, or biologically female and characteristically non-binary.
 And it is very hard to imagine that feeling if your self-identity suits your ‘native’ gender, which means many people don’t believe it’s real.
 They explain it away with rebelliousness or experimentation or sexual orientation, because that is less confusing.

 Style and gender